astronomer/docs/learn/airflow-listeners.md

 ## Conclusion

 Congratulations!
-You now know how to create an Airflow listener to custom code whenever a specific event occurs in your whole Airflow environment.
+You now know how to create an Airflow listener to run custom code whenever a specific event occurs in your whole Airflow environment.